helium/HIP/0028-consensus-reward-adjustments.md

 ![image Epoch Length (Blocks 933238 to 939821)](./0028-consensus-reward-adjustments/epoch-lengths.png)

-Based on this data, we can also perform a comparison of earnings between current and what they would have been with HIP 28 implemented.
+Based on this data, we can also perform a comparison of earnings between current and what they would have been with HIP-28 implemented.
 The actual number of blocks covered by these 200 epoch is 6616 blocks (note, rewards/election blocks are not considered to be within an epoch per the rewards calculations).
 Based on current implementation, validators received rewards based on 6000 of those blocks (90.1%).
-Under HIP 28, 6598 (99.7%) blocks would have been rewarded.
+Under HIP-28, 6598 (99.7%) blocks would have been rewarded.
 Only 18 blocks that were part of the six epochs that took more than 35 blocks were not rewarded.

 # Stakeholders